After extensive research, the internationally known Dougy Center of Portland, Oregon, was selected as the model for Suncoast Kids Place.

 8. Is there a religious component to the program?

 No, we are a community service project.
-Religion is not part of our curriculum.
+Teaching religion is not part of our curriculum.